Published 09:00 IST, July 16th 2020

 Advertisement

-Social media giant Twitter labelled latest attack on verified Twitter accounts of major companies and individuals as 'a coordinated social engineering attack by people who successfully targeted some of our employees with access to internal systems and tools'.
+Social media giant Twitter labelled the latest attack on verified Twitter accounts of major companies and individuals as 'a coordinated social engineering attack by people who successfully targeted some of our employees with access to internal systems and tools'.

 Advertisement